Etobicoke Deck Repair Planning

 Deck repair in Etobicoke only makes sense when the structure still deserves it.
 Loose guards, rotted framing, tired stairs, and bad drainage do not become safe because the surface boards got swapped.

-Etobicoke work still runs through Toronto permit rules, so the same basics apply, spans, guards, stairs, and setbacks all need to be right.
-On local yards around The Kingsway and Mimico, the real decision is whether the deck needs repair, partial rebuild, or a full replacement plan that actually suits the house.
+Etobicoke falls under the City of Toronto.
+Permits are filed through the Toronto Building Division at permits.toronto.ca.
+Any deck over 24 inches (600 mm) from grade or attached to the house requires a permit.
+Current processing time is 2–8 weeks.
+On local yards around Alderwood and Islington, the real decision is whether the deck needs repair, partial rebuild, or a full replacement plan that actually suits the house.

 What Is Usually Repairable